by Kathryn Hall

 Memorial Day and Fourth of July musical groups and contests liven up the annual Sorrento Cheese Summer in Little Italy.
 Part of Mulberry Streetfrom Canal Street to Broome streetis closed on weekends with food vendors lining the street from Memorial Day weekend to Columbus Day weekend.

-Other US cities with Italian Neighborhoods include San Francisco's North Beach and San Diego's Little Italy.
+Visit other US cities with Italian Neighborhoods on iNeTours.com including San Francisco's North Beach and San Diego's Little Italy.

 Find iNeTours.com on Facebook or follow us on Twitter for updates, Photo-of-the-Day, more.